How to Celebrate Juneteenth as an Ally

 Another great way to educate yourself is through engaging with the community around you.
 Organize an anti-racism reading or a watching group to discuss what you’re learning with family and friends.

-Here are some charities that you can support in order to continue the fight for racial justice, equality, and equity.
+Supporting organizations such as Black Girls Code, Loveland Foundation, and these charities help in the continuous fight for racial justice, equality, and equity.
 Need some help gathering funds?
 Invite family and friends to participate using Presently!
 Just pick your favorite foundation or charity, and with a few clicks, organize a group gift to raise money that you can send to the organization directly.
 This is a great way to come together with loved ones to raise more money than you could on your own.
 After all, we’re better together!

 While we hope you celebrate and honor Juneteenth this month, let’s make sure to not stop there.
 Year-round, we all should continue to educate ourselves, support Black businesses and creators, and redistribute funds to worthy causes to start to create meaningful and long-lasting change within our communities.